NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Handbook of Healing Chinese Herbs

-Holly, Paper Whites and Poinsettia are flowers closely associated with the month of December.
+Holly, Paper Whites and Poinsettia are flowers closely associated with the month of December and Christmas.

 Holly (Ilex aquifolium) was symbolically important in the ancient pagan religions as a sign of the darkest time of the year.
 Eventually the prickly leaves became associated with Jesus' crown of thorns, while the berries represented the drops of blood, and thus holly transitioned into use in Christmas wreath decorations.
 The red berries are also an important winter wildlife food.